 Have you ever finished creating a course, looked at it, and thought to yourself, Wow … that’s a lot of text!
 If so, you’re not alone.
 It’s easy for courses to end up text-heavy, because written content is the easiest way for a lot of folks to communicate.
 But a text-heavy course can also make learners feel overwhelmed—and that’s not what anyone wants!

 So what’s the best way to make your course feel lighter and more approachable?
 Add in some relevant imagery to break up your text content.
 Now, I know what you’re thinking: What if I don’t have the images I need to illustrate my content?
 No worries!
-Rise 360 is integrated with Content Library 360, so you’re never more than a click away from over 4.5 million course assets.
+Rise 360 is integrated with Content Library 360, so you’re never more than a click away from millions of course assets.
 And there are so many different ways you can use them in your course.
 Let’s take a closer look at a few creative ideas for adding imagery to your Rise 360 courses.

 1. Replace Bullet Points with Illustrated Flashcards